eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

     ankaios = Ankaios()

 The initialization of the Ankaios object will automatically connect to the fifo pipes of the control interface.
-Once this is done, the communication with the Ankaios ecosystem can be started.
+Once this is done, the communication with the Ankaios cluster can be started.

 **Apply a manifest**
 --------------------

-Considering we have a manifest file with a workload called ``nginx_test`` and a config called ``test_ports``.
-The manifest file is as follows:
+Considering we have the following manifest file with a workload called ``nginx_test`` and a config called ``test_ports``:

 .. code-block:: yaml
     :caption: my_manifest.yaml